 Child Interviews

-Parents are given two two-and-a-half hour appointments to complete mediation.
+Parents are given (two) 2.5-hour appointments to complete mediation.
 As part of the second mediation appointment, mediators may interview children between the ages of 5-17.
 FCS uses a child-focused mediation model through which parents are empowered to focus on future co-parenting and the impact of their decision-making on their children.
 Children are interviewed separately from their parents, and their interviews are also confidential and privileged.
 Children do not take part in the decision-making process.
 They are interviewed only to ascertain their understanding of and adjustment to their family’s new reality, in the hope that parents will consider their needs when making decisions regarding their future.

 Some benefits of interviewing children as part of the mediation process include: